yaninaslab/tweeter_backend/README.md

-# Backend for the CoachStore in Python/Flask and MariaDB
+# Backend for the TweeterClone in Python/Flask and MariaDB